-Mentioned in Dispatches, Major James Alexander Robinson DSO, 7 November 1917.
-Signed by Winston Churchill, as Secretary of State for War.
+Mentioned in Dispatches, Captain James Alexander Robinson, 13 November 1916, signed by Winston Churchill as Secretary of State for War.

 CH classification DOCUMENTS Certificates